Collection: Coffee for Cafetieres

 Here are a few terms that may come in handy as we explore coffee for cafetiere.

-- Extraction - The process of brewing (aka grounds dissolving into water).
+Extraction - The process of brewing (grounds dissolving into water).

-- Grind size - The size of particles once you've ground your coffee.
-The scale ranges from extra coarse to very fine.
-Unfortunately, there's no universal setting for grind size, so a quick Google image search will help you determine if you've got your grind size right.
+Grind size - The size of particles once you've ground your coffee, ranging from extra coarse to very fine.

 A little history

 Seeing as the cafetiere is also known as a French press, it comes as no surprise that the design originates from France.
-Patented in 1852 by French duo Mayer and Delforge, the 'infusion Coffee Maker' was the first of its kind, comprising of the essential components we know so well today - a pot with a metal filter attached to a rod.
+Patented in 1852 by French duo Mayer and Delforge, the “infusion coffee maker” was the first of its kind, comprising the essential components we know so well today: a pot with a metal filter attached to a rod.

-This first machine was incredibly flawed and a good cup of coffee it certainly did not make.
-The mesh filter couldn't be manufactured with enough precision to fit into the pot, clinging to the sides and causing grounds to slip past the filter.
-However, with the fundamentals in place, the cafetiere's design has continuously been tweaked to improve its performance - from Attilio Calimani's added sealing in 1929, right up to the two-stage, microfilter of Espro Press's precision brewer in 2018.
+This first machine was flawed and did not make a good cup of coffee.
+The mesh filter couldn't be manufactured with enough precision to fit into the pot, causing grounds to slip past the filter.
+However, with the fundamentals in place, the cafetiere's design has been continuously tweaked to improve performance—from Attilio Calimani's added sealing in 1929, right up to modern precision microfilters.

 Today, there are thousands of different cafetieres to choose from, with main categories including stainless steel, plastic, glass, ceramic and hybrid.
-Each device has its pros and cons but is a world away from the original 1852 prototype and give you all you need to make perfect cafetiere coffee with a single piece of equipment.
+Each device has its pros and cons but is a world away from the original 1852 prototype and gives you all you need to make great cafetiere coffee with a single piece of equipment.

 How is cafetiere coffee made?

-A coffee cafetiere is an infusion brewer, that consists of three main components - a carafe/pot, plunger and lid.
+A coffee cafetiere is an infusion brewer consisting of three main components: a carafe or pot, a plunger and a lid.
 Unlike filter brewers or Moka pots (where water passes through the grounds), cafetiere coffee is created by allowing the coffee grounds and the water to steep together in the pot.
 The plunger then drives a mesh filter through the brewing water, pushing small insoluble particles to the bottom of the pot.

-There are lots of benefits of opting for cafetiere brews.
+There are lots of benefits to cafetiere brews.
 Steeping coffee helps produce a more uniform extraction, and the process allows a little oil and small particles to flow through, creating a vibrant body and texture.
-You have a higher level of control over how strong or weak you'd like your coffee and in terms of ease and affordability, there's also no need for additional equipment such as paper filters or cloths.
+You have a higher level of control over how strong or weak you'd like your coffee and there’s no need for additional equipment such as paper filters or cloths.

-The biggest downside to cafetiere coffee is its infamous sludge - the gritty residue you can find at the bottom of your cup.
-Due to the large meshing of the plunger, some particles can still come through into your pour and when drunk, are bitter with an unpleasant and sandy texture.
+The biggest downside to cafetiere coffee is its infamous sludge—the gritty residue you can find at the bottom of your cup.
+Due to the large meshing of the plunger, some particles can still come through into your pour and, when drunk, are bitter with an unpleasant sandy texture.

-What's important to remember is by following the correct grinding instructions, using the right brewing methods and taking care of your equipment, you can counteract many of these negative elements, in particular, learning how to make cafetiere coffee without the dreaded sludge ruining your drink.
+By following the correct grinding instructions, using the right brewing methods and taking care of your equipment, you can counteract many of these negative elements, in particular learning how to make cafetiere coffee without the dreaded sludge.

 The secret to great cafetiere coffee?
 Get the grind right

-For this brew method, we always advise going for coarser grounds and generally advise on a medium-coarse grind.
-It's important to note, however, that darker roasts tend to be more brittle, so your grind size will need to be a little coarser.
-Conversely, coffee from higher altitudes can sometimes need to be ground to a finer texture.
+For this brew method, go for coarser grounds and generally aim for a medium-coarse grind.
+Darker roasts tend to be more brittle, so your grind size will need to be a little coarser.
+Conversely, coffee from higher altitudes can sometimes need to be ground a little finer.

 How to use a cafetiere: your step by step brewing guide